Once persecuted to extinction, find out how we're helping pine martens make a welcome return to the UK's woods.Read the story

 Hazel dormice rely on hedgerows and ancient woodland, particularly hazel coppice and other deciduous woodland areas with an understorey.
 The loss of ancient woodland and hedgerows has had a significant impact on dormouse populations.
 This is because, as an arboreal species, they will not cross open areas and so are at a higher risk of becoming isolated and more vulnerable to extinction.

-Credit: Johner Images / Alamy Stock Photo
+Credit: Wild Dales Photography / Alamy Stock Photo

 A large grouse around the same size as a turkey, the male capercaillie is predominantly black and brown, with a red wattle above its eye, whereas the female has barred brown-grey colouring.
 They feed on vegetation and inhabit native pine forests in Scotland.
 A mixture of clearings, mature trees and natural forest regeneration is important for sufficient food resources, shelter and open areas where the ‘lek’ (when males attract females and fight rivals) can take place in spring.